nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `find_venue [v/VENUE_NAME] [max/CAPACITY] [d/DESCRIPTION] [t/TAG]`
 * The fields that can be specified include the venue's `VENUE_NAME`, `CAPACITY`, `DESCRIPTION`, and `TAG`.
 At least one field must be provided.
 * Matching is case-insensitive, and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
-* Only for the `VENUE_NAME` and `DESCRIPTION` fields, multiple keywords can be provided and must be separated by whitespace.
-Matching is successful as long as the venue's name/description contains words that fully matches any of the specified keywords.
+* Only for the `VENUE_NAME`, `DESCRIPTION` and `TAG` fields, multiple keywords can be provided.
+The keywords must be separated by whitespace for the `VENUE_NAME` and `DESCRIPTION` fields, and a comma for the `TAG` field.
+Matching is successful as long as the venue's name/description/tag(s) contains words that fully matches any of the specified keywords.
 * The provision of an empty `DESCRIPTION` field is accepted.

 Examples: